gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 I began by running `ip a` to display the IP addresses and status of all network interfaces on the Ubuntu server.
 From there, I identified the interface name `enp2s0`, Ubuntu IP address `172.16.14.129` and subnet `172.16.14.0/24`.

+## Step 5: Create Custom Snort Detection Rules

+For this step, I ran `sudo nano /etc/snort/rules/local.rules` to add custom detection rules to the `local.rules` file.
+Adding custom detection rules defines what types of traffic Snort should identify and alert on within the lab environment.
+These custom rules were used to tell Snort what suspicious or notable activity to look for, rather than relying only on default behavior.

+### Screenshot needed

+10-snort-local-rules.png

+local.rules file showing custom rules

+### Rules Implemented

+<ins>SSH Brute Force Detection:</ins>

+`alert tcp any any -> $HOME_NET 22 (msg:"SSH Brute Force Attempt"; flags:S; threshold:type threshold, track by_src, count 2, seconds 60; sid:1000003; rev:1;)`

+**What It Means:**

+Alert when 2 or more connection attempts to port 22 are detected from the same source within a 60 second window.
+This simulates brute force behavior by identifying repeated authentication attempts, which is a common attack pattern against SSH services.

+<ins>ICMP Rule:</ins>

+`alert icmp any any -> $HOME_NET any (msg:"ICMP Test Detected"; sid:1000001; rev:1;)`

+**What It Means:**

+Alert whenever any system sends ICMP (ping) traffic to the internal network.

+<ins>SYN Scan:</ins>

+`alert tcp any any -> $HOME_NET any (flags:S; msg:"SYN Port Scan Detected"; sid:1000002; rev:1;)`

+**What It Means:**

+Alert when a system attempts to initiate TCP connections to the internal network using SYN packets, which may indicate port scanning or reconnaissance activity.

-## Step 5: Nmap Installation
+## Step 6: Nmap Installation

-Next, Nmap was installed on the Windows VM to prepare for generating network traffic that would later be analyzed by Snort.
+Next, I installed Nmap on the Windows VM to prepare for generating network traffic that would later be analyzed by Snort.
 This step ensured that a reliable tool was available to generate controlled network traffic.
-Installing and validating Nmap allowed for the simulation of real-world activity that could be detected and analyzed by Snort, mimicking tasks performed by SOC analysts.
+Installing and validating Nmap allowed for the simulation of real-world activity that could be detected and analyzed by Snort.

 ### Screenshot needed